Education policy of the second Trump administration: Education Department dismantling effort

+Donald Trump with Linda McMahon displaying signed executive order attempting to dismantle the Department of Education, Thursday, March 20, 2025.

 Trump said that McMahon's primary objective as education secretary would be to facilitate the closure of the Department of Education.
 He said of her role at the department that: "I want her to put herself out of a job."
 When asked if the Department of Education was necessary for the United States, McMahon said that it was not needed.
 On March 20, 2025, Trump signed an executive order directing the secretary of education to "facilitate the closure of the Department of Education and return authority over education to the States and local communities".

 The closure of a federal department such as the Department of Education requires an act of Congress, because Congress created the department.
 However, the Republican Party's narrow majority in Congress makes an effort to officially close the department unlikely to succeed.
 McMahon has said that congressionally appropriated funding for department services such as student financial aid will be unaffected by the plan to downsize or close the department.
 Trump said in March 2025 that the Small Business Administration would assume responsibility for student loans, and the U.S. Department of Health and Human Services would take over the department's special needs and nutrition programs.
 On May 22, 2025, U.S. district judge Myong Joun in Boston blocked the mass layoff and the dismantle attempt.

 In February 2025, as a part of widespread layoffs across the federal government, the Department of Education offered all of its employees $25,000 if they agreed to resign or retire.
 The next month, the department announced a plan that would reduce its workforce by half.
 The majority of layoffs took place in the Federal Student Aid office that oversees the disbursement of financial aid and student loans, and the Office for Civil Rights that protects students and teachers from discrimination.
 In April 2025, the Trump administration announced that the Department of Education would resume collecting defaulted student loan debt on May 5, for the first time since March 2020.

 In July 2025, the Trump administration moved to revoke access to the Head Start subsidized preschool program for undocumented immigrants and their families.
 The administration also made undocumented immigrants ineligible for postsecondary career and technical adult education programs.

-In October 2025, the administration finalized revisions to the Public Service Loan Forgiveness program, expanding the power of the Education Department to exclude organizations that engage in activities involving a "substantial illegal purpose", including puberty blockers for trans youth (referred to as "chemical castration") and illegal immigration.